All LAFLA offices will be closed from Friday, December 22, 2023, through Monday, January 1, 2024. Our offices will reopen on Tuesday, January 2, 2024.

-Are you interested in joining an organization dedicated to increasing access to justice while addressing systemic inequities among the most vulnerable members of the Greater Los Angeles area?
-If yes, LAFLA is the place for you!
+Are you interested in joining an organization dedicated to increasing access to justice while addressing systemic inequities among the most vulnerable members of the greater Los Angeles area?
+If yes, LAFLA and our flexible hybrid work environment is the place for you!

 LAFLA is currently accepting applications for the position of Attorney.

 • Active membership in the California State Bar;